 6. Please add dimensions to the scale bars in the figures and also mention these in the legends.

-* Kate?
+* The scale bars have been standardized by length on all panels and the sizes are included in each panel.
+Since the dimensions now differ between panels and are noted on the images, we have omitted the size in the figure legend.

 7. Please sort the Materials Table alphabetically by the name of the material.

 * Done. ____________________________________ Reviewers' comments: Reviewer #1: 1) In the introduction section, although the authors point out that methods such as flotation have some obvious defects, the reason for choosing electrostatic attraction as a better way is inadequate.

-*A paragraph was added to the end of the Introduction to outline the advantages.
+*A paragraph was added to the end of the Introduction to outline the advantages, and another added to the conclusion.

 2) Research method in the "Protocol" section should be described in more detailed, e.g. what was the size of the glass or polystyrene petri dish?
 Some basic physical and physical properties of the soil should be given.
 Ambient conditions and repeat times were considered and the results are presented in Table 3 and 4, while this is not mentioned in the "Protocol" section.
 In addition, descriptions of winnow/forceps and flotation methods and the analysis method for C, S and N, and should be introduced in this section.

-*The size of a typical petrie dish was added to the protocol.
-The soil types used for examples are given in Table 1, and more details on minerology etc. are available on-line.
-The information in Table 3 is added to provide data to give an idea of typical results and how varying conditions and changing the protocol might affect results, but they are not recommended standard procedures.
-I don’t believe the editor want comparison methods described in the protocol section.
+*The petri dish size was added to the protocol.
+The soil types used for examples are given in Table 1, and more details on minerology etc. are available online in soil surveys.
+The information in Table 3 is added to provide data to give an idea of typical results and how varying conditions and changing the protocol might affect results.
+These comparative procedures are not part of the recommended method of the study, therefore we feel they should not be included in the protocol section (but will upon editor request).

 3) The data of the proportion of total mass and C seems not precise enough.